netbox-community/go-netbox/docs/RearPortRequest.md

 ### NewRearPortRequest

-`func NewRearPortRequest(device NestedDeviceRequest, name string, type_ FrontPortTypeValue, ) *RearPortRequest`
+`func NewRearPortRequest(device DeviceRequest, name string, type_ FrontPortTypeValue, ) *RearPortRequest`

 NewRearPortRequest instantiates a new RearPortRequest object This constructor will assign default values to properties that have it defined,